reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 Or select a value from a list provided, e.g., select all appropriate version names for 'Fix Version/s' or 'Affects Version/s' fields.

-The "Post bug form" will contain the selected data.
+The "Post issue form" will contain the selected data.
 So, it will be not necessary in the future to type or select general information again and again.

 [ ![Image](Images/userGuide/bugSystem/updateFields.png) ](https://youtu.be/6Urp7kHsO4U)